AideLua/AideLua/READNE_en.md

 ## Build project (including derivative projects)

-1. Clone this project locally: `git clone https://gitee.com/Jesse205/AideLua.git` .
+1. Clone this project locally: `git clone https://gitee.com/AideLua/AideLua.git` .
 2. Build with Gradle: `gradle build` .
-3. Copy to `internal storage/AppProjects/<your project>` on your Android device.
+3. Copy to `<internal-storage>/AppProjects/<your project>` on your Android device.
 4. Download the Aide Lua distribution, go to Aide Lua and select the project you just copied, then click `menu-projects... -repack and install` .

 ## Instructions